zhuli19901106/coursera-learning/README.md

 My lab works on Coursera, all secured with passwords.

 Coursera has an honor code, requesting that you should never make any content of your homework publicly available.
-So I lock mines up with passwords in archives.
+So I'd lock mines up with passwords in archives.

-It's just for the sake of preservation, not sharing.
+I put my things here simply as a means of backup, not sharing.

 <hr>